 Are you going to take Level I of the CFA exam?
 If so, you might have heard all kinds of opinions about how hard it is and what you can do to pass the CFA Level I exam.
 This article is a practical, step-by-step guide to passing Level I of the CFA exam based on tips and guidance from Kaplan instructors and successful CFA charterholders.

 The curriculum for Level I of the CFA exam covers 10 topics, each of which is weighted.
-The topics and the weights for the December 2019 and June 2020 Level I exams are currently the same:
+The topics and weights change regularly, but these are the most recent topics and weights shared by CFA Institute in 2022:

-Although the weights are variable (which means they are subject to change), you can see that the ones with the most weight are ethical and professional standards, financial reporting and analysis, equity investments, and fixed income.
+Although the weights are variable (which means they are subject to change), you can see that the one with the most weight is ethics, financial reporting and analysis, equity investments, and fixed income.
 Make sure you are really on top of those four topics.
 Otherwise, it will be more difficult to pass the exam.

 Knowing this format will help you start thinking along those lines as you study.
 It’s also important to remember Level I is testing your knowledge and understanding of these topics, so you need to have the concepts of each topic area down.

 Level I of the CFA exam is definitely challenging.
 The pass rate is in the low-to-mid 40s.
-For example, it was 41 percent for the June 2019 exam, and in the two years prior, it was around 43 percent.
+You can find the most recent pass rates in this article.
 Don’t be discouraged by those numbers.
 Instead, use them to energize your preparation.
 If you haven’t already, you should start studying right away.
 Although CFA Institute recommends 300 hours, that’s really their minimum needed to pass.
 So, see if you can put in more.
 Over the years, successful candidates have told us that they studied for about 360 hours, so that’s a good goal for you.

 To increase your odds of passing, you should spend up to 40 percent of your study time preparing, which involves absorbing information by reading and listening to lectures.
 The focus should be on the Learning Outcome Statements (LOS) from CFA Institute because they detail exactly what you are expected to do on exam day.